 In 1894 he married Margaret Louisa List, after Banns at St Paul’s church Gloucester.
 His occupation is shown as ‘Headmaster’ Bussage House School.

-In 1901 he was an ordained minister, ‘Clerk in Holy Orders, School Master’, The Park, The Hall, Shipdham, near Dereham, Norfolk, in the parish of Shipdham, All Saints.
+He trained for ministry at Gloucester Theological College, and was ordained Deacon in 1896 and priest in 1898.
+His first appointment was as assistant curate, Chalford, Gloucester.
+In 1901 he is listed asr, ‘Clerk in Holy Orders, School Master’, The Park, The Hall, Shipdham, near Dereham, Norfolk, in the parish of Shipdham, All Saints.
 The Hall was another boarding school with teenage boys.

 It was not unusual for the vicar or curate to also tutor boarders.
 The Revd.
 Arthur Browning, Francis Sibree’s predecessor also ran a ‘crammer’ at the vicarage, for ten or so teenage boys, including the young David Niven.

-1918 – 1923 he was at 10 Rusholme Road, Wandsworth, presumably the vicarage of St Michael’s Church, Southfield.
+1904-1912 he was vicar of St Mary’s, Portchester, Fareham, Hants, proceeding to Bexley Heath in 1912, and Wandsworth in 1916 and in living at 10 Rusholme Road, Wandsworth, presumably the vicarage of St Michael’s Church, Southfield.
 His first wife Margaret died 2nd August 1923, they had no children.

 In July 1924, he married a widow, Edith Eleanor Muirhead, née Dennett, at Kensington.
 Edith had four daughters and two sons by her previous marriage.